-- a) Toys and removable components of toys shall not, whatever their position, fit entirely in the cylinder when tested according to 8.2 (small parts cylinder) (see A.26). - b) When tested according to 8.3 (torque test), 8.4.2.1 (tension test, general), 8.5 (drop test), 8.7 (impact test) and 8.8 (compression test), toys shall not produce any parts which, whatever their position, fit entirely in the cylinder when tested according to 8.2 (small parts cylinder), or exhibit accessible hazardous sharp edges (see 8.11, sharpness of edges), or accessible hazardous sharp points (see 8.12, sharpness of points), and toys with springs shall continue to conform to the requirements in 4.10.4 (springs).
-Toys that contain magnets or magnetic components shall also fulfil the requirements given in 4.23.2 b) and c) with the addition that release of magnets or magnetic components with a magnetic flux index less than 50 kG2mm2 (0,5 T2mm2) is not permitted if the released magnets fit entirely in the cylinder when tested according to 8.2 (small parts cylinder). - c) Metal points and wires with a cross section of 2 mm or less that do not necessarily present a sharp point according to 8.12 (sharpness of points) are considered to be potentially hazardous sharp points.
+- b) When tested according to 8.3 (torque test), 8.4.2.1 (tension test, general), 8.5 (drop test), 8.7 (impact test) and 8.8 (compression test), toys shall not produce any parts which, whatever their position, fit entirely in the cylinder when tested according to 8.2 (small parts cylinder), or exhibit accessible hazardous sharp edges (see 8.11, sharpness of edges), or accessible hazardous sharp points (see 8.12, sharpness of points), and toys with springs shall continue to conform to the requirements in 4.10.4 (springs).
+Toys that contain magnets or magnetic components shall also fulfil the requirements given in 4.23.2 b) and c) with the addition that release of magnets or magnetic components with a magnetic flux index less than 50 kGmm (0,5 Tmm) is not permitted if the released magnets fit entirely in the cylinder when tested according to 8.2 (small parts cylinder). - c) Metal points and wires with a cross section of 2 mm or less that do not necessarily present a sharp point according to 8.12 (sharpness of points) are considered to be potentially hazardous sharp points.
 They shall therefore be assessed to determine whether they present an unreasonable risk of injury taking into account the foreseeable use of the toy (see also A.9). - d) Large and bulky toys shall be tested according to 5.1 b) above with the exclusion of 8.5 (drop test) and with the inclusion of a test according to 8.6 (tip over test).

-The requirement in 5.1 e) does not apply to large and bulky toys and books and other items of paper and paperboard.
+The requirement in 5.1 e) does not apply to large and bulky toys and to toys and components of toys made of paperboard.